Abhayachandra Jain

 Abhayachandra Jain is an Indian Politician from the state of Karnataka.
 He was a member of the Karnataka Legislative Assembly representing the Moodabidri constituency.
 He is the honourable president of excellent PU college Moodbidri.

 Political party

-He is from the Indian National Congress.
+He is from the Indian National Congress however in recent years has taken a step back from active politics.

 Ministry

 He was the Minister for Fisheries, Youth Services & Sports in the K. Siddaramaiah led Karnataka Government.